nidnogg/expensio-meter/README.md

 ## Setup
-Most of the dev environment was bootstrapped using `bun`, but later on it was migrated to `pnpm`.
+Most of the dev environment was initially bootstrapped using `bun`, but later on it was migrated to `pnpm`.
 Using `pnpm` is advised, especially if you add any dependencies, but not really essential.

 > [!WARNING]